Core Faculty

 Assistant Professor, Machine Learning Department & Neuroscience Institute, CMU

-Assistant Professor, Machine Learning Department, Carnegie Mellon University
+Assistant Professor, Machine Learning Department, CMU

 Assistant Professor, Biomedical Informatics, Pitt